 She could only walk one step at a time.

 The surgeon played down any need for therapy.
 It will heal on its own.
 Just give it time.

-But it didn't; a sister in a major hospital, she used her own initiative and took herself off to for physiotherapy.
+But it did not; a sister in a major hospital, she used her own initiative and took herself off to physiotherapy.
 After fourteen weeks, she had greatly reduced pain, but the ankle still swelled alarmingly during the day, and walking remained difficult and very restricted, and deep in the joint she had stabs of pain.

-Eight further physical therapy treatments hadn't helped a great deal either.
+Eight further physical therapy treatments had not helped a great deal either.
 What certainly contributed was the ankle exercises given.
 Those would be more beneficial once the subluxation of the calcaneus and talus bones had been reduced.

 Ankle joint pain is inevitable after ankle fracture.

 Her husband being a patient, asked for advice.
 "Send her for a "kennismaking-gesprek", a getting-to-know-the-doctor consult," I suggested, having no idea whether I could help her ankle joint, or not.
 Holland is unique as far as I know in that patients are often advised to first consult a new doctor (for no charge) when they have no illness, just so that s/he can go through the patient records without the worry of a new crisis.
 In Chiropractic we use it to great effect for the patient who is anxious or uncertain about whether to consult a chiropractor.
 There's no treatment.
 A short consult, eyeball-to-eyeball, a brief exam, "do I want to trust my bod to this doctor" (my doctor says he's a quack, and I may end up in a wheelchair, or have a stroke).